-The Project Management Institute can offer the guidance, direction, and competencies that you require for a long and successful career in project management.
+The Project Management Institute offers the guidance, direction, and competencies that you need for a long and successful career in project management.

 In its present form, project management only popped up in the 1960s and, with it, the need for standardized approaches and procedures.